 I’m not shy any more.
 As I grew older my shyness was completely replaced by grey hair.

 When I grew up I became a teacher at a high school in Hamilton.
 While I was there I wrote lots of funny poems.
-Some of them were short ones about my own children and other kids I knew.
-Here’s one I did about my son Fraser when he was very young:
+Here is a short one I wrote about living in Hamilton.

 Some of the poems were very long ones about the other teachers at my school.
 They enjoyed them so much that I began to think that one day I could be a writer.